simonwendel/sun-to-usb-adapter/README.md

 2. Structure the project better (I don't like the Arduino Sketchbook thing)
 3. Develop in a Test Driven fashion (unit tests first on as much code as possible)

+# Structure and Makefile

+As a software developer I value both modeling constructs and hierachies.
+To this end I created a somewhat complex root Makefile, allowing me to include subfolders and source files into my final AVR binary, based on the awesome work from the [Arduino Makefile] project.

+# Unit Testing

+Of course, I also want to unit test my main logic.

+The ```test``` folder contains a bunch of unit tests and a ```Makefile``` that will compile the tests using [GTest and GMock][gtest] on the non-AVR development host.
+That means that the hardware running the tests is the machine I develop on, not the actual board.

+This might of course produce slight deviations, f.x. on an x86 system the size of an ```int``` is probably not 16 bits.
+However, the tests do give opportunity to make sure the vital logic is in place before even uploading to an Arduino-compatible board.

+For this to work a bunch of stubbing needs to be done to remove the dependency on the ```Arduino.h``` and accompanying header files, but with minimal impact on my code.
+Look to the ```lib``` folder for those headers.

 # How Sun Keyboards Work

 It's actually gloriously simple, thanks to the cleverness of the original Sun engineers!